Eddie Rabbitt: Early career

 Rabbitt worked as a mental hospital attendant in the late 1950s; but, like his father, he fulfilled his love of music by performing at the Six Steps Down club in his hometown.
 He later won a talent contest and was given an hour of Saturday night radio show time to broadcast a live performance from a bar in Paterson, New Jersey.
 In 1964, he signed his first record deal with 20th Century Records and released the singles "Next to the Note" and "Six Nights and Seven Days".
 Four years later, with $1,000 to his name, Rabbitt moved to Nashville, where he began his career as a songwriter.
 During his first night in the town, Rabbitt wrote "Working My Way Up to the Bottom", which Roy Drusky recorded in 1968.
 To support himself, Rabbitt worked as a truck driver, soda jerk, and fruit picker in Nashville.
 He was ultimately hired as a staff writer for the Hill & Range Publishing Company for $37.50 per week.
 As a young songwriter, Rabbitt socialized with other aspiring writers at Wally's Clubhouse, a Nashville bar; he said he and the other patrons had "no place else to go."

 Rabbitt became successful as a songwriter in 1969, when Elvis Presley recorded his song "Kentucky Rain".
 The song went gold, and cast Rabbitt as one of Nashville's leading young songwriters.
-Presley also recorded Rabbitt's song "Patch It Up", which was featured in the concert film "Elvis: That's the Way It Is", and a lesser-known Presley song called "Inherit the Wind" on the album Back in Memphis.
+Presley also recorded Rabbitt's song "Patch It Up", which was featured in the concert film "Elvis: That's the Way It Is", and a lesser-known Rabbitt song called "Inherit the Wind" on the album Back in Memphis.
 While eating Cap'n Crunch, he penned "Pure Love", which Ronnie Milsap rode to number one in 1974.
 This song led to a contract offer from Elektra Records.

 Rabbitt signed with Elektra Records in 1975.
 His first single under that label, "You Get to Me", made the top 40 that year; and two songs in 1975, "Forgive and Forget" and "I Should Have Married You", nearly made the top 10.
 These three songs, along with a recording of "Pure Love", were included on Rabbitt's 1975 self-named debut album.
 The year 1976 saw the release of his critically acclaimed album Rocky Mountain Music, which included Rabbitt's first number-one country hit, "Drinkin' My Baby (Off My Mind)".
 In 1977, his third album, Rabbitt, was released, and made the top five on the Country Albums chart.
 Also in 1977, the Academy of Country Music named Rabbitt "Top New Male Vocalist of the Year".
 By that time, Rabbitt had a good reputation in Nashville, and was being compared by critics to singer Kris Kristofferson.
-That year, at Knott's Berry Farm, Rabbitt appeared at the Country Music Awards and sang several of his songs from Rocky Mountain Music.
+That year, at Knott's Berry Farm, Rabbitt appeared at the Academy of Country Music Awards and sang several of his songs from Rocky Mountain Music.
 He won the Top New Male Vocalist of the Year award.